Davenport, Iowa

-Davenport is a city in and the county seat of Scott County, Iowa, United States.
-Located along the Mississippi River on the eastern border of the state, it is the largest of the Quad Cities, a metropolitan area with a population of 384,324 and a combined statistical area population of 474,019, ranking as the 147th-largest MSA and 91st-largest CSA in the nation.
-According to the 2020 census, the city had a population of 101,724, making it Iowa's third-largest city.
-Davenport was founded on May 14, 1836, by Antoine Le Claire and named for his friend George Davenport.
+Davenport (/ˈdævənpɔːrt/ DA-vən-port) is a city in Scott County, Iowa, United States, and its county seat.
+It is situated along the Mississippi River on the eastern border of the state.
+Davenport had a population of 101,724 as of the 2020 census, making it Iowa's third-most populous city, after Des Moines and Cedar Rapids.
+Together with Bettendorf, Iowa; Rock Island, Illinois; Moline, Illinois and Davenport is one of the four Quad Cities in Iowa and Illinois.
+It is the largest city in the Quad Cities area, which has a metropolitan area population of 384,324 and a combined statistical area population of 474,019.

-The city is prone to frequent flooding due to its location on the Mississippi River.
+Davenport was founded on May 14, 1836, by Antoine Le Claire and named for his friend, George Davenport.
+From 1860 until 1980, Davenport enjoyed a long period of industrial and population growth, averaging yearly increases of about 760 people.
+Over that period, Davenport industries were diverse, from manufacturing locomotives, a major meat-packing plant, a Caterpillar loader plant, a historic movie-projector plant, to car and truck wheel manufacture.
+These and other industries left, and since 1980, population growth has been flat, hovering around 100,000 over the past 40 years.

+The city is prone to frequent flooding due to its location on the Mississippi River and the city's resistance to building a modern levee, unlike its sister cities.
+Davenport's flood wall dates from 1919, while Rock Island's higher flood wall dates from 1970 and Bettendorf's from the 1980s.
+The latter two protected their respective downtowns during the 2019 flood.
+The history and historical costs of proposed levee projects were summarized in 2023 by the local paper after Davenport received national media attention for the 2019 flood.

 There are two main universities: St. Ambrose University and Palmer College of Chiropractic, where the first chiropractic adjustment took place.
 Several annual music festivals take place in Davenport, including the Mississippi Valley Blues Festival, the Mississippi Valley Fair, and the Bix Beiderbecke Memorial Jazz Festival.
 An internationally known 7 mi foot race, called the Bix 7, is run during the festival.
 The city has a Class A minor-league baseball team, the Quad Cities River Bandits.
 Davenport has 50 plus parks and facilities, as well as more than 20 mi of recreational paths for biking or walking.

-Three interstates (80, 74 and 280) and two major United States Highways serve the city.
+Three interstates (I-80, I-74 and I-280) and two major United States Highways serve the city.
 Davenport has seen steady population growth since its incorporation.
 National economic difficulties in the 1980s resulted in job and population losses.
-Notable people from the city have included jazz legend Bix Beiderbecke, Pulitzer Prize-winning playwright Susan Glaspell, former National Football League running back Roger Craig, UFC Welterweight Champion Pat Miletich, IBF Middleweight and WBA Super Middleweight boxing champion Michael Nunn, and former two-time WWE Champion and WWE Universal Champion Seth Rollins.